VanZandtr/mtgbot/README.md

    * Step 3: Add threshold values to the setting.txt file (valid operators: <, >, <=, >=, = or ==)(optional)
    (Pic)
    * Step 4: Run code and find excel in /excels
-   * Note 1: if a card does not adhere the settings you provide it will not show up in the excel file
+   * Note 1: If a card does not adhere to the settings you provide it will not show up in the excel file
-   (Pic)
-   * Note 2: You can have both single cards and lists run at the same time!
    (Pic)

  ## Automation Setup (Windows):
    Refer to link on how to automate a .py file with Task Scheduler: